 These categories have different rules of land use and land-use change.
-For the purposes of LACF, we focused on agricultural land and forest fund land because the vast majority of the land needed falls under these categories 2.
+For the purposes of LACF, we focused on agricultural land and forest fund land because most of the land needed falls under these categories3.
 The detailed types of lands/land-use management are provided in the Land Code (art.36, 48, 50, 73, 97).